sanjaysampat/SanjaySwiftUI/README.md

     * 'Screen Recording List' - Show list of these recording files with mpeg file thumbnail.
         * On click open the mpeg file to play it.

-15. SignatureListView - Usage of .svg files from assets.
+15. SignatureListView - Usage of .svg files from assets (with photos and weblink to wikipedia.org)
     * Work-In-Progress - Will develop a puzzle game to match Name with Signatures and Photos.

 16. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12.